 Make a Bequest

-Allocate any amount, percentage, or remainder of your estate or other assets to Columbia Land Trust through your will or revocable living trust.
+Allocate any amount, percentage, or the remainder of your estate or other assets to Columbia Land Trust through your will or revocable living trust.
 It’s easy to do and donors who leave a bequest can take an estate tax deduction of 100 percent of the gift’s value.
 This is a perfect way to benefit Columbia Land Trust when you no longer need your assets yourself.
+When you make a gift to Columbia Land Trust through a will or living trust, you become a member of our Heritage Circle.
+As a member, you create a lasting legacy in conservation for generations to come.

 Designate a Retirement Plan